 If you've noticed GTK3 applications like Transmission and Abiword aren't following the theming you set in LXAppearance, it's because GTK3 applications aren't compatible with GTK2-only themes.
-To make everything consistent, you have to choose a theme that is available for both GTK2 and GTK3.
-Zukitwo is one such choice.
-Make sure you have its required engines installed, then download it and unpack it to your ~/.themes folder and fire up LXAppearance and set the theme.
+To make everything consistent, choose a theme that's compatible with both GTK2 and GTK3.
+Zukitwo is one such theme.
+Make sure you have its required engines installed, then download it and unpack it to your ~/.themes folder (create the folder if it doesn't exist) and fire up LXAppearance to choose it.
 This should automatically insert a gtk-3.0 folder inside ~/.config, but if it doesn't you can add it manually like this (single line):

 sudo cp -r ~/.themes/Zukitwo/gtk-3.0 ~/.config/gtk-3.0

 Now your theme will be consistent across all GTK2 and GTK3 applications.
 And a Zukitwo Openbox theme is here, too.